 There’s no tired like a teacher who’s been on a field trip tired!
 You’ll be happy to know that there are lots of great virtual field trips you can take your students on without the cost and travel of going in person.
-If you teach in Virginia, you likely already know how many amazing field trip destinations we have right here in our state.
-And many of them offer great virtual learning opportunities as well!
+If you teach in Virginia, you likely already know how many amazing destinations we have right here in our state.
+Many offer virtual field trips for kids as well as virtual museum tours.
 Check out this list to get started!

 Learn about Virginia’s first permanent settlement via an interactive map of historic Jamestown.
 Explore recovered artifacts, check out an interactive timeline, and see what’s been discovered.
 This is a great resource not only to explore Virginia’s history but also to learn about archaeology!